An epicurean adventure to: South Africa

 Don't add all the water at once

-Gradually add water to the dry ingredients, mixing until you achieve a soft, sticky, kneadable dough.
-Remember, you might not need all the water, so take it slow and stop when the dough is the right consistency.Use the sugar
+Gradually add water to the dry ingredients, mixing until you get a soft, sticky dough that's easy to knead.
+You might not need all the water, so add it slowly and stop when the dough reaches the right consistency.Use fresh yeast and lukewarm water

 Make sure your instant yeast is fresh and within its use-by date.
-Additionally, ensure the water is lukewarm, neither too hot nor too cold.
-The right temperature encourages yeast development, while extreme temperatures can hinder it.Oil depth matters
+Additionally, ensure the water is lukewarm, neither too hot nor too cold.Oil depth matters

 Use a saucepan with a minimum of 5cm depth of oil.
 This depth allows the vetkoek to float while frying.
-If they touch the bottom, they might burn.
-Consider using a smaller saucepan for greater oil depth if you don't have much oil on hand.Don't kill the yeast with salt
+If they touch the bottom, they might burn.Don't kill the yeast with salt

 To protect the yeast, avoid placing it directly on top of the salt.
 First, mix the salt with the flour and then add the yeast to the mixture.A stand mixer is handy but not necessary

-A stand mixer simplifies kneading, but if you don't have one and want less mess, knead inside a large bowl instead of on a work surface.Use a little flour when kneading by hand
+A stand mixer simplifies kneading, but if you don't have one and want less mess, knead by hand inside a large bowl instead of on a work surface.Use a little flour when kneading by hand

-If the dough is too sticky, you can add a bit more flour to your hands or directly to the dough.
-However, be cautious not to overdo it, the goal is to maintain a soft, pliable dough.
-Too much flour will produce denser vetkoek.If you don't have a warm spot for proofing the dough
+If the dough is too sticky, you can add a small amount of extra flour to your hands or directly to the dough.
+However, be cautious not to overdo it, the goal is to maintain a soft, pliable dough.Create a warm spot for proofing

 If your kitchen is on the colder side, create a warm environment for the dough to rise.
 Preheat your oven to 40°C and then turn it off.
 Place the bowl with the dough inside to allow it to proof.Don't use flour when portioning and shaping the dough

-Use pieces of baking paper to transfer the dough balls to the oil easily.
-Slip the dough off the paper into the oil.
-Some people even lower the dough into the oil on the paper, and then remove the paper from the oil.
-It just protects your perfectly shaped vetkoek from finger indentations.
-It's entirely optional to use baking paper.Flatten the dough balls
+Use pieces of baking paper to transfer dough balls into the oil easily.
+Slide the dough off the paper into the oil, or lower it in on the paper and then remove the paper.
+This helps keep the vetkoek’s shape intact and free from finger indentations.Keeping vetkoek crispy

 After frying, place the cooked vetkoek in a pot with a lid.
 This step helps preserve their crispy exterior while keeping the interior soft and fluffy.The secret to perfectly puffed-up vetkoek